Roysu17/FinancialTrackPlanner/docs/setup.md

 - View transaction history.
 - Generate reports and insights into your financial data.
 - Set and track your budget.
-- Only reports can be auto generated on the fly, to see other changes please re-login

 ## Troubleshooting